 Breastfed babies instinctually stay close to their mothers at night.
-The smell of their mothers milk serves as a homing beacon that keeps them from roaming around and getting stuck.
+The smell of their mothers milk serves as a homing beacon that keeps them from roaming around.

 According to this article, “Data from Consumer Product Safety Commission indicate that the greatest risks to a baby sleeping in a bed with an adult is not, as many would assume, from an adult overlaying or rolling over onto the baby, but from the infant strangling or becoming wedged or trapped between a wall, a piece of furniture, the bed frame, headboard or footboard and the mattress.”